nehemiaobati/codeigniter/documentation.md

 *   **Token-Based Billing:** The system calculates the exact cost of each query based on the number of input and output tokens, converts the price from USD to KES, and deducts the precise amount from the user's balance.
 *   **Prompt Management:** Provides a UI for users to save, load, and delete their favorite prompts.
 *   **Rich Output:** AI-generated Markdown is parsed into clean HTML for an enhanced user experience.

+#### 6.6.
+Public-Facing Pages & SEO
+Beyond the core authenticated services, the platform includes several public-facing pages to engage users and improve search engine visibility.
+*   **Static Pages (`HomeController`):** Manages the main landing page, terms of service, and privacy policy.
+*   **Marketing Pages (`GeminiController`, `CryptoController`):** Both core services feature a dedicated public landing page (`/ai-studio` and `/crypto-query`) that explains the tool's benefits and encourages user registration.
+*   **Contact & Portfolio (`ContactController`, `PortfolioController`):** Includes a professional portfolio and a secure contact form with reCAPTCHA integration for inquiries.
+*   **Dynamic Sitemap (`SitemapController`):** Automatically generates a `sitemap.xml` file based on the application's named routes.
+This ensures that all public pages are properly indexed by search engines, enhancing SEO.

 ### 7. Documentation and Best Practices (`clinerules.md`)